Start your flight training sooner with Handypay

 PPL training builds on the skills learned during the Recreational Pilot Licence and introduces navigation flying, controlled airspace operations and cross-country flight planning.

-Most students complete their Private Pilot Licence training in around 55–70 flight hours, depending on individual progress and how regularly lessons are taken.
+Most students complete their Private Pilot Licence training in around 65–70 flight hours (inclusive of RPL training), depending on individual progress and how regularly lessons are taken.
 Training is conducted one-on-one with an instructor, allowing you to build experience and confidence at your own pace.

 What Can You Do With a PPL?